George Floyd unrest: How riot groups come together to loot, destroy

 But, with mass riots and little in the way of "social distancing," some analysts feared the worst was still to come.

 "The riots have underplayed the COVID-19 threat," Schiena added.
-"We are potentially facing disastrous consequences with a potential severe spike in cases, forcing an extend lockdown and damage the U.S. economy even further."
+"We are potentially facing disastrous consequences with a potential severe spike in cases, forcing an extended lockdown which would damage the U.S. economy even further."